Mayor Brandon Scott Touts Success Of 2022 AFRAM Festival

 “Listen, there is no world history, there is no human history, without Black history,” Scott said.

-Additionally, it was great to see local vendors profiting from the community as its members bought food and drinks at Druid Hill Park, which is “critical for Baltimore” and “central to Black culture.”READ MORE: AFRAM Headliner Ne-Yo Highlights Importance Of Juneteenth, Mayor Says Next Year Will Be Bigger
+Additionally, Scott said, it was great to see local vendors profiting from the community as its members bought food and drinks at Druid Hill Park, which is “critical for Baltimore” and “central to Black culture.”READ MORE: Two Men Dead After Car Flips Over Near Manchester, Maryland, Police Say

-On Saturday, Scott said he had the privilege of introducing two of his friends before they performed at the festival: Eze Jackson and DJ Quicksilva.

-He said he was looking forward to seeing The O’Jays perform on Sunday though.
+The mayor said he was looking forward to seeing The O’Jays perform on Sunday evening.

 “It’s a wonderful lineup for every age group, whole families,” he said.
 “Everyone come out to Druid Hill Park.
 Make sure you don’t miss it.”

-The O’Jays are slated to take the stage at 7 p.m. on Sunday.MORE NEWS: CDC Approves COVID-19 Vaccines For Children Under 5
+The O’Jays are slated to take the stage at 7 p.m. on Sunday.MORE NEWS: City Police Investigating Fatal Shooting In Northeast Baltimore Early Sunday Morning

 Sunday’s Performances